IMCN-UvA/joint-deep-brain-meeting/index.md

 # <a name="home"></a>An interdisciplinary perspective on the deep brain in health and disease
 # Diving into the Subcortex 2022

 The subcortex is crucial for cognition and disruption of subcortical structures is often observed in common neurodegenerative diseases.
 The complexity of the subcortex warrants an interdisciplinary approach that combines insights ranging from fundamental neuroscience via cognitive neuroscience in healthy and clinical populations to neurocomputational modelling.

 This meeting aims to provide a stage for promising young researchers to present their work, and to foster interactions between researchers that apply a wide range of methods and techniques to study the subcortex.

 ## <a names="orga"></a>Organizing committee

-- Pierre-Louis Bazin, University of Amsterdam
 - Birte Forstmann, University of Amsterdam
-- Anneke Alkemade, University of Amsterdam
-- Steven Miletic, University of Amsterdam
 - Paul Lucassen, University of Amsterdam
 - Ingo Willuhn, Netherlands Institute for Neuroscience
 - Guido van Wingen, Amsterdam UMC
 - Taco de Vries, VU Amsterdam
+- Anneke Alkemade, University of Amsterdam
+- Pierre-Louis Bazin, University of Amsterdam
+- Steven Miletić, University of Amsterdam

 We are grateful for the support of the [Amsterdam Brain and Cognition (ABC)](https://abc.uva.nl/) and [NWO](https://www.nwo.nl/)